“Freely you have received; freely give” (Matthew 10:8, NIV).

 Unlike what Opa had experienced in Germany, churches here in the U.S. are not state-supported.
 Thus, many ministry leaders must solicit donations.
 The grace of God is always freely given, but the building, staff, programs, and outreach require financial support.

-So today, I want to ask what the scientific study of generosity can offer the church.
+So today, I want to ask what the science of generosity can offer the church.

 A Virtue Cycle